NETWAYS/foreman-training/provisioning/04_compute_resource.md

 Another option is VMRC which is available for the Compute Resource VMware and provides a link to use with the client for a direct access instead of the embedded option via noVNC.

+Furthermore there is the option to use the Cockpit-based webconsole as part of the Remote Execution plugin.

 ~~~ENDSECTION~~~